 If the data which is lost due to any of the above mentioned reasons is really crucial, then the first reaction is to panic.
 You will feel lost because of losing the important data that you have painstakingly gathered over a period of time.
 Let us agree that almost all of us have come across such situations at some point of time.

 Thanks to a wide range of free data recovery software available, getting back deleted or lost data is easier than ever before.
 When you delete a file or folder from your computer, it is not gone permanantly.
 It simply means that the space from where you have deleted the data is empty and is available for use by any other program.
-If nothing is written over that space after deletion of files, the deleted files are still there and can be easily recovered using data recovery software.
+If nothing is written over that space after deletion of files, the deleted files are still there and can be easily recovered using Kernel for Windows Data Recovery software.
 Both paid as well as free data recovery software are easily available over the Internet.

 A professional and reliable data recovery software can help you to recover accidentally deleted files from your computer as well as from other storage medium such as external hard drive, pen drives, ZIP drives, etc. It will thoroughly scans the hard disk of your computer to recover files, documents, images, audio files, video files, etc from it

 While recovering files using the data recovery software, one must be careful not to save the recovered files in the same hard drive that you are recovering.
 This is to prevent overwriting on any portion from where you want to recover data.

 It is also a good idea to try the free evaluation version of the data recovery software before purchasing the complete tool.
-The free trial version of the software works just like the complete tool and will help you understand the features and functionalities of it.
+The free trial version of Kernel for Windows Data Recovery software works just like the complete tool and will help you understand the features and functionalities of it.
 However, the trial version does have some limitations, which can be overcome by purchasing the complete utility.